Meili: Enabling SmartNIC as a Service in the Cloud: Motivation

-{\bf Inefficient resource scaling.} The local \snic's limited onboard resources pose challenges in meeting diverse and dynamic application throughput demands.
-Current solutions address this by replicating entire applications to additional \snics, scaling at the monolithic \snic granularity, and load balancing traffic across them \cite{dyk23,db23,e319}.
-However, this approach results in suboptimal resource efficiency.
-To illustrate this issue, we run two common applications, Malware Detection \cite{snortips} and L7 Filter \cite{l7filter,dpinv}, on NVIDIA \bluef \snics, leveraging their onboard CPU cores and regex accelerators with MACCDC traffic traces \cite{maccdc} and open-source Snort rules \cite{snt3rule}.
-Figure~\ref{fig:reuti} shows the resource utilization to achieve throughput targets of 10 Gbps and 40 Gbps for Malware Detection and L7 Filter, respectively.
-We observe that scaling at monolithic \snic granularity often leaves significant NIC resources underutilized.
-For instance, to meet the 40 Gbps throughput target for L7 Filter, 3 \snics are required because L7 Filter is bound by the regex accelerator, which only reaches 18.1 Gbps by saturating its capacity.
-However, the CPU cores on each \snic are not efficiently utilized, and the compression accelerators are also idle.
-Similar resource inefficiency is observed in scaling Malware Detection, where CPU cores are the performance bottleneck.
-With 2 \snics the throughput target is achievable, but the regex and compression accelerators are highly underutilized.
+{\bf Inefficient resource scaling.} Despite wide adoption, \snic's wimpy onboard resources pose challenges to meet applications' diverse and dynamic resource demands.
+Current solutions address this by replicating the entire application to additional \nics, scaling at the per-\nic granularity due to local-only offloading, and load balancing traffic across them \cite{dyk23,db23,e319}.
+This approach, however, results in suboptimal resource efficiency.
+We deploy two common applications, Malware Detection \cite{snortips} and L7 Filter \cite{l7filter,dpinv}, on \bluef \snics with the MACCDC traffic trace \cite{maccdc} and open-source Snort rules \cite{snt3rule}.
+Figure~\ref{fig:reuti} shows the utilization of onboard resources to achieve varying throughput targets.
+For instance, to reach 40~Gbps for L7 Filter, three \nics are needed and \nics 1 and 2's regex accelerator are fully utilized because L7 Filter is bound by the regex accelerator.
+On the other hand, CPU on each \nic is 75\% utilized at best, and the compression accelerators are completely idle.
+Similar inefficiency is observed in scaling Malware Detection, for which CPU is the bottleneck.
+With two \nics it reaches 40~Gbps, but the regex and compression accelerators are underutilized.

-{\bf Inflexible orchestration.} Deploying and managing \snics by individual application teams poses significant challenges in resource orchestration.
-One major issue arises from each application team's inclination to overbook onboard resources for future features and demands.
-This results in severe resource contention among applications and a substantial decline in resource utilization.
-Additionally, essential functions such as isolation, monitoring, and troubleshooting are independently handled by individual teams, leading to redundant efforts on essentially identical functions (\eg tracking resource usage).
-The lack of a global view hampers effective management of the \snic cluster.
+{\bf Inflexible orchestration.} Managing \snics by individual application teams also impedes global resource orchestration.
+Each application has a strong tendency to overbook resources for failover and future demands.
+This creates additional contention among applications and a substantial decline in utilization.
+More fundamentally, essential management functions such as isolation, monitoring, and troubleshooting are also independently handled, leading to redundant efforts and suboptimal decisions due to the lack of the global view.
 To alleviate these difficulties, teams now have to coordinate manually and on a case-by-case basis, which is time-consuming and error-prone.

-\subsection{What \sys Can Bring?}
+\subsection{What Can \sys Bring?}